medialab/hyphe/README.md

 ```

 The `.env` file lets you configure:
- + `PUBLIC_PORT`: the web port on which Hyphe will be served (usually 80 for a monoservice server, or any other value you like and will have to redirect for a shared host)
  + `TAG`: the reference Docker image you want to work with:
   - `latest` (or `prod`) for the last stable release
   - `staging` for intermediate unstable developments
+ + `PUBLIC_PORT`: the web port on which Hyphe will be served (usually 80 for a monoservice server, or any other value you like and will have to redirect for a shared host)
+ + `DATA_PATH`: using Hyphe can quickly consume several gigabytes of hard drive.
+By default, volumes will be stored within Docker's default directories but you can define your own path here.
+__WARNING:__ `DATA_PATH` MUST be either empty, or a full absolute path including leading and trailing slashes.

-For `config-backend.env` and `config-frontend.env`, adjust the settings values to your needs following [recommendations from the config documentation](doc/config.md).
+Hyphe's internal settings are adjustable within `config-backend.env` and `config-frontend.env`.
+Adjust the settings values to your needs following [recommendations from the config documentation](doc/config.md).

-TODO: explain data volumes

 - Then build or collect the Hyphe's Docker containers: